Add restrictions to automation steps

 This feature is only available on the Enterprise plan.

-You must be a global admin in either Jira or Confluence to add restrictions to automation components.
+You must be a global admin in either Jira or Confluence to add restrictions to automation steps.
 To learn more:

 Navigate to Global automation

-For Confluence automation, go to Confluence settings > Automation
+For Confluence automation, go to Confluence settings, then Automation

-For Jira automation, go to Jira settings > System > Global automation
+For Jira automation, go to Jira settings, then System.
+Choose Global automation

 Select Configure for the action you want to add restrictions to.